Financial considerations before you move to Ireland

 - Determine your tax liabilities

-- Advise on the best path for getting the most from your pension
+- Know the best path for getting the most from your pension

-- Advise of how the Statutory Residence Test is likely to affect you
+- Understand how the Statutory Residence Test is likely to affect you

 - Advise on UK tax returns and tax